 We are looking for apprentices and field crew members who have a passion for farming, as well as more experienced farm crew members to join our team.
 We will help you gain knowledge and skills to manage a vegetable farm.
 We train participants in all aspects of mixed vegetable farm management from seed to distribution to business management.
 We are at a scale where apprentices who are focused on learning can be involved in many aspects of the farm including tractor work, CSA management, irrigation, season extension, greenhouse management, harvest management, pest management, wash and pack, working with volunteers, and more.
 There are possibilities for multi-year learning and continuing in advanced positions in future years.

 Educational Opportunities: Training is accomplished though biweekly evening education sessions (either on farm workshops or field trips to other farms) and by practicing skills and discussing "hows and why" in the field.
-We pass on information about farmer education events going on in our county and region and make sure that interested apprentices have time off to attend community events that conflict with work time.
+We pass on information about farmer education events going on in our county and region and make sure that interested apprentices have time off to participate in learning opportunities that conflict with work time.

-Skills Desired: Previous experience with gardening, landscaping or farming is preferred.
+Skills Desired: We require at least 3 months of gardening or farming for an apprenticeship.
 We seek apprentices who already know that they love doing physical work outdoors and are curious to learn all aspects vegetable farming.
 The scale of our farm creates a lot of opportunities for motivated apprentices to learn a wide variety of skills and we love to teach folks who are eager to learn.
 We encourage apprentices who enjoy the farm work to return in positions of greater responsibility in future years.